-18 The TOE is the single chip microcontroller unit to be used in a smartcard product, independent of the physical interface and the way it is packaged.
-Specifically, the TOE is the Artemis AT90SC12818RCU device from the AT90SC ASL4 family of smartcard devices.
-Generally, a smartcard product may include other optional elements (such as specific hardware components, batteries, capacitors, antennae) but these are not in the scope of this Security Target.
+- 17 The TOE is the single chip microcontroller unit to be used in a smartcard product.
+Specifically, the TOE is the AT91SC464384RCU device from the AT91SC family of smartcard devices.
+Generally, a smartcard product may include other optional elements (such as specific hardware components, batteries, capacitors, antennae) but these are not in the scope of this Security Target. - 18 The devices in the AT91SC family are based on the Low power 32-bit ARM SC100 enhanced RISC architecure.
+The SC100 core allows the protection and the linear addressing of up to 1M bytes of code data as well as a number of functional and security features. - 19 The SC100 supports both ARM and Thumb[®] instruction sets.
+ARM instructions are 32 bits in length, they are suited to write high performance services.
+Thumb instructions have a single 16-bit word format, they are designed to write compact and efficient code. - 20 The CPU controls 15 peripherals in a 8k-Byte space that can contain up to 32 256-byte peripherals.
+Each peripheral has a dedicated function such as Timer/Counters, serial pins, power control, exceptions, AdvX and other I/O functions. - 21 Additional security features include power and frequency protection logic, logical scrambling on program data and addresses, Power Analysis countermeasures and memory access controlled by privileged modes. - The TOE requires engineering embedded software to test the device and demonstrate certain security characteristics during the development phase.
+In the end-usage phase there will be no engineering embedded test software in the TOE.
+Production test software will be downloaded into the device EEPROM and be fully erased before devices leave the test environment.
+This production test software is only used in the testing phase of the TOE life cycle and is fully erased before disabling Test Mode, therefore this test software is outwith the scope of the evaluation.
+Test Mode disable is achieved by sawing the wafer.

-- 19 The devices in the AT90SC ASL4 family are based on ATMEL'S AVR RISC family of single-chip microcontroller devices.
-The AVR RISC family, with designed-in security features, is based on the industry-standard AVR RISC low-power HCMOS core and gives access to the powerful instruction set of this widely used device.
-Different AT90SC ASL4 family members offer various options.
-The AT90SC ASL4 family of devices are designed in accordance with the ISO standard for integrated circuit cards (ISO 7816), where appropriate. - 20 The TOE requires embedded software to test the device and demonstrate certain security characteristics during the development phase.
-In the end-usage phase there will be no embedded test software in the TOE.
-Test software will be downloaded into the device EEPROM and be fully erased before devices leave the test environment.
-This test software is only used in the testing phase of the TOE life cycle and is fully erased before disabling Test Mode, therefore this software is outwith the scope of the evaluation.
-Test Mode disable is achieved by sawing the wafer. - 21 Any faulty devices returned by a customer can be put into package mode.
+Any faulty devices returned by a customer can be put into package mode.
 This allows the test engineer to access the EEPROM to analyse the failure.
 On entering package mode the EEPROM is erased clearing any customer data, Package Mode only allows a limited set operations and inputs [PME].

-Figure 2-1 Artemis Block Diagram
+Figure 2-1 AT91SC464384RCU Block Diagram